Skip to main content

 | - package-lock.json

-If you wanted to generate a new component called Nav in the components folder, you could use the following command:
+If you wanted to generate a new nav component in the components folder, you could use the following command:

-Depending on the answers you provide it will generate something similar to the following:
+Depending on your answers, you'll end up with something similar to the following:

 | - <cwd>/